chevere/docs/introduction.md

 ### Extensibility

-Chevere eases the process of crafting pluggable applications by providing an architecture which allows to safely extend the application logic.
-Extensible applications not only do more, they also engage more users and provide a solid fundation for the application own eco-system.
+Chevere aims to ease the process of crafting pluggable applications by providing an architecture allowing to safely extend the application logic.
+Extensible applications not only do more, it also engage more users and provide a solid fundation for the application own ecosystem.

 ### Clean Code